ietf-tapswg/draft-ietf-taps-transport-security/draft-pauly-transport-security.md

 tcpcrypt extends TCP to enable opportunistic encryption between the two ends of a TCP connection.
 It is a type of TCP Encryption Protocol (TEP).
 The use of a TEP is negotiated using TCP headers during the initial TCP handshake.
-Negotiating a TEP also involves agreeing upon a KEX algorithm.
+Negotiating a TEP also involves agreeing upon a key exchange algorithm.
-If and when a TEP is negotiated, the tcpcrypt key exchange occurs within the data segments of the the first packet exchange sent after the handshake is established.
+If and when a TEP is negotiated, the tcpcrypt key exchange occurs within the data segments of the first packets exchanged after the handshake completes.
 The initiator of a connection sends a list of support AEAD algoritms, a random nonce, and an ephemeral public key share.
 The responder chooses an AEAD algorithm and replies with its own nonce and ephemeral key share.
-The traffic encryption keys are derived from the KEX.
+The traffic encryption keys are derived from the key exchange.

 Each tcpcrypt session is associated with a unique session ID; the value of which is derived from the current shared secret used for the session.
 This can be cached and used to later resume a session.